A total of 72 credit hours of coursework is required for the PhD in Community Health and Health Behavior.

 Public Health Core Courses (9 or 10 Credit Hours)

 One Additional public health course from the following list:

 Beyond formal coursework, the PhD program in Community Health and Health Behavior is explicitly based on a mentor-mentee, apprenticeship model in which students are involved in a faculty member’s research throughout their time in the program.
 During this directed research experience, students also will complete training in journal article and grant writing and in research ethics, including completion of the CITI training modules for behavioral and biomedical sciences and other required research ethics training.
 While completing didactic coursework, students register for either directed research credits (CHB 695: Independent Research, 1-6 Credits/semester) or community-based experience credits (CHB 696: Community Field Experience, 1-6 Credits/semester) to reflect the instruction and learning emerging from this mentored research experience.
-At least 3 credits MUST be from a community-based project under CHB 696.
-Most students will therefore complete 23 directed research/community-based experience credits during their PhD program.
 To satisfy the research experience requirements for the PhD program, students must complete a minimum of 12 directed research/community-based experience credits.